BurningTiles/Programs/C++_Programs/Manual/README.md

         - initializing datamembers.
         - displaying the values of data members.
         - computing amount to be paid for apurchased item.
-Also define function main to create ovjects of both derived classes and to showusage of abouve functions.
+Also define function main to create objects of both derived classes and to show usage of above functions.
 ```
 ```
 ~ 19.1  WAP to illustrate concept of Function Overriding.